Fabrizio-Caruso/CROSS-LIB/README.md

 ### Colors, Sounds and Graphics
 Some targets have no colors or no color on text, or no sounds, or no graphics.
-So do not write any logic that relies only on the pressence of colors/sounds/graphics; or if you do, use conditional directives to implement an alternative for targets with no colors.
+So do not write any logic that relies only on the presence of colors/sounds/graphics; or if you do, use conditional directives to implement an alternative logic for targets with no colors/sounds/graphics.

 ### Tile Shapes
 Cross-Lib APIs only support tile-based graphics with pre-defined  tile shapes (at compilation time) in order to support all targets.